asgardkm/gaitAnalyzer/README.md

 # gaitAnalyzer

+# Description
-Description : MATLAB code for gait analysis of a research subject's recorded marker coordinates and forceplate values of a trial walk.
+MATLAB code for gait analysis of a research subject's recorded marker coordinates and forceplate values of a trial walk.

+# Introduction
 Hello!
 This is my first proper programming project, as well as my first project on GitHub, so this page may not be yet as refined as it could be (please bear with me :))